Kyle Child Custody Lawyer

 How Kyle Courts Approach Child Custody Cases

-In Kyle, most child custody cases will be heard in the Hays County District Courts at the Hays County Government Center, 712 South Stagecoach Trail, San Marcos, TX 78666.
+In Kyle, most child custody cases are heard in the Hays County District Courts at the Hays County Government Center, 712 South Stagecoach Trail, San Marcos, TX.
 Like all Texas judges, Hays County judges follow Texas law when making custody determinations, but they also pay close attention to the unique dynamics at play in your family.

 Familiarity with how local judges think and rule on custody matters enables us to build a strategy tailored to their preferences and concerns.
 Being local also allows us to manage your expectations regarding common procedural hurdles.